on 12th January 2023

 The TRV (thermostatic radiator valve) is the dial located at the side of your radiator which is used to control the temperature.

 Sometimes, this can become faulty – the dial can stick or break.
-If this has happened, please get in touch with us so that we can fix the issue.
+If this has happened, please get in touch with our gas safe boiler engineers so that we can fix the issue with our gas safe boiler repair.

 Thermostat checks